AsmJit

 AsmJit project, as the name implies, started as a library to allow JIT code generation and execution.
 However, AsmJit evolved and now contains features that are far beyond the initial scope.
 AsmJit now consists of multiple projects:

-• AsmJit - AsmJit library, the main project.
+• AsmJit - AsmJit library, the main project (also provides instruction database, which used to be AsmDB).

 • AsmTK - AsmTK library, toolkit that implements some functionality on top of AsmJit, for example assembler parser.